KevinJM17/NYC-Rideshare-Data-Analysis-Spark-Project-/README.md

     | 20  | 20  | Bronx   | Boro Zone    |
     | ... | ... | ...     | ...          |

-(5 points) perform page ranking on the graph dataframe.
+5. (5 points) Perform page ranking on the graph dataframe.
 You will set the 'resetProbability' to 0.17 and 'tol' to 0.01.
 And sort vertices by descending according to the value of PageRank.
 'Show the 5 samples of your results.
 You need to give a screenshot of your results in your report.
 The table columns should include 'id', 'pagerank'.
 For example:

     | id  | pagerank            |
     |-----|---------------------|